Tweedy96/SensorsAndControl/README.md

 <code>roslaunch turtlebot3_gazebo turtlebot3_warehouse_withQR.launch</code>
 <h2><b> Operation </b></h2>
 The robot
-<h2><b>FollowRedTurtlebot.m Script</b></h2>
-The [`FollowRedTurtlebot.m`](https://github.com/Tweedy96/SensorsAndControl/blob/main/FollowRedTurtlebot.m) script defines a MATLAB class that enables the robot to follow a red object using its camera.
-The robot processes the camera images to detect the red object, calculates its relative position and distance, and then determines the appropriate motion commands to follow the object.

 ## Code Structure
+<h2><b>FollowRedTurtlebot.m Class</b></h2>
+The [`FollowRedTurtlebot.m`] script defines a MATLAB class that enables the robot to follow a red object (in this case, another turtlebot) using its camera.
+The robot processes the camera images to detect the red object, calculates its relative position and distance, and then determines the appropriate motion commands to follow the object at a given trailing distance.

+<b>Methods</b>
+Constructor:
+- Initializes the ROS environment, sets up the ROS node, subscribers, and publishers.
+- Continuously processes the camera images to determine the robot's actions.

+ProcessImage:
+- Retrieves the RGB image and extracts the red, green, and blue channels.
+- Computes the weighted centroid of the detected red regions.
+- Labels the red regions and filters out regions below a minimum area threshold.
+- Retrieves the depth image and calculates the relative angle to the detected red object.
+- Determines the robot's motion based on the detected red object's position and depth.

+SearchRobot:
+- If no red object is detected, the robot spins in place.

+TrackRobot:
+- Determines the robot's motion commands based on the estimated distance to the detected red object, the rotation speed, the angle error, and the depth value.

+HoldRobot:
+- Stops the robot's motion.

+<h2><b>detectRed.m Script</b></h2>
+The [`detectRed.m`] script was the initial implementation of detecting red and then using the perceived size of the object to evaluate the trailing distance.
+Not used in the final implementation.

 ### Contribution
 Lukas Kiehl: *34%*